28 of the best horror films on Netflix right now - TheNewsTrace

 Annihilation (2017)

 Alex Garland follows up his stellar directorial debut Ex Machina with this sci-fi horror oddity.
-Lena (Natalie Portman) is a US military soldier who joins a squad tasked with the terrifying mission of coming into a wierd alien zone (referred to as the Shimmer), from which a quantity of exploratory groups have by no means returned.
-Upon coming into the surreal place, she and her squadmates encounter some actually macabre and nightmarish beasts, however push on to the lighthouse the place they hope to seek out solutions.
+Lena (Natalie Portman) is a US military soldier who joins a squad tasked with the terrifying mission of getting into a wierd alien zone (often called the Shimmer), from which a quantity of exploratory groups have by no means returned.
+Upon getting into the surreal place, she and her squadmates encounter some really macabre and nightmarish beasts, however push on to the lighthouse the place they hope to seek out solutions.

-Portman provides a superb efficiency in the lead position, with Jennifer Jason Leigh (The Hateful Eight), Gina Rodriguez (Jane the Virgin) and Tessa Thompson (Thor: Ragnarok) all giving memorable supporting turns.
-Its ending proved a bit divisive when the movie was first launched, however the journey Annihilation takes you on is greater than value your time, boasting gripping stress and placing visuals all through.
+Portman offers an excellent efficiency in the lead function, with Jennifer Jason Leigh (The Hateful Eight), Gina Rodriguez (Jane the Virgin) and Tessa Thompson (Thor: Ragnarok) all giving memorable supporting turns.
+Its ending proved somewhat divisive when the movie was first launched, however the journey Annihilation takes you on is greater than price your time, boasting gripping pressure and hanging visuals all through.

 Watch Annihilation on Netflix